Karl Dönitz: Flensburg Government

 On 4 May, Admiral Hans-Georg von Friedeburg, representing Dönitz, surrendered all German forces in the Netherlands, Denmark, and northwestern Germany to Field Marshal Bernard Montgomery at Lüneburg Heath southeast of Hamburg.
 A day later, Dönitz sent Friedeburg to US General Dwight D. Eisenhower's headquarters in Reims, France, to negotiate a complete surrender to the Allies.

 The Chief of Staff of OKW, Generaloberst (Colonel-General) Alfred Jodl, arrived a day later.
 Dönitz had instructed them to draw out the negotiations for as long as possible so that German troops and refugees could surrender to the Western powers, but when Eisenhower let it be known he would not tolerate their stalling, Dönitz authorised Jodl to sign the instrument of unconditional surrender at 1:30 on the morning of 7 May.
 Just over an hour later, Jodl signed the documents.
 The surrender documents included the phrase, "All forces under German control to cease active operations at 23:01 hours Central European Time on 8 May 1945."
 At Stalin's insistence, on 8 May, shortly before midnight, (Generalfeldmarschall) Wilhelm Keitel repeated the signing in Berlin at Marshal Georgy Zhukov's headquarters, with General Carl Spaatz of the USAAF present as Eisenhower's representative.
 At the time specified, World War II in Europe ended.

 On 23 May, the Flensburg Government (also known as the "Dönitz government") was dissolved when Dönitz was arrested by an RAF Regiment task force.
 Generaloberst Jodl, Reichsminister Speer and other members were also handed over to troops of the Herefordshire Regiment at Flensburg.

-Donitz's Großadmiral's ceremonial baton, awarded to him by Hitler, can be seen in the regimental museum of the King's Shropshire Light Infantry in Shrewsbury Castle.
+Dönitz's Großadmiral's ceremonial baton, awarded to him by Hitler, can be seen in the regimental museum of the King's Shropshire Light Infantry in Shrewsbury Castle.
 His Kriegsmarine flag, which was removed from his headquarters, can be seen at the RAF Regiment Heritage Centre at RAF Honington and his car pennant in the regimental museum of the Herefordshire Light Infantry.